miklz/Graphs-trip/README.md

 # Graphs-trip

 This project is a prerequisite to conclude the "Programação II" class.
-This was a project of my choice, and the end goal is to finding routes between cities utilizing minimum spanning tree.
+This was a project of my choice, and the end goal is to finding routes between cities using minimum spanning tree.

 ## Objective